gsub17/LeetHub/README.md

 # LeetHub
-Contains the question solved in leetcode
+Contains the question solved in leetcode and GeeksforGeeks